ICanBoogie/ActiveRecord/README.md

 #### Retrieving data by iteration

 Instances of [Query](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.Query.html)
-are traversable, it's the easiest way the retrieve the rows of the result set:
+are traversable, it's the easiest way the retrieve the rows of a result set:

 ```php
 <?php